 Broadband & phone

-The upfront costs will be smaller, although you will still need to save up for a rental deposit which is normally around two months' rent.
+The upfront costs will be smaller, although you’ll still need to save up for a rental deposit, which is capped at 5 weeks’ rent if the total annual rent is less than £50,000 and 6 weeks’ rent if it is more than that..

 There are also letting agent fees to pay, including the cost of reference checks, and the cost of moving your belongings to your new home.